VAW-117: 2020s

 VAW-117 E-2D operated by the Carrier Airborne Early Warning Weapons School (CAEWWS) takes-off during a U.S. Air Force Weapons School (USAFWS) Integration, November 2020.

 On 1 January 2020, the squadron was redesignated from Airborne Early Warning Squadron 117 to Airborne Command and Control Squadron 117 along with the other 9 United States Navy E-2C/D squadrons to reflect the expanded role and responsibilities of the aircraft outside its original AEW focus.
 Later in 2020, VAW-117 transitioned from the E-2C to the E-2D Advanced Hawkeye.

 A VAW-117 E-2D Hawkeye in flight with a F-35C of VMFA-314, January 2021.

+In late Feb 2026, as part of CVW 9, VAW-117 and their E-2Ds operating off the USS Abraham Lincoln, undertook combat sorties within Operation Epic Fury against Iran.